schadenfred/proscrypt-koans/README.md

 ## Introduction

-The goal of ProScrypt Koans is to help you decide if you like building things using computers and software.
-You do not need to be good at math, or good at science, or even to be particularly smart.
-No matter how smart you are, there will always be someone smarter than you and even that person will be made to feel stupid by a computer from time to time.
-Speaking of computers, you do not need a fancy one, almost any computer with an Internet connection will do.
-You do not need good grades or even a credit card.
-You should not need help from anyone, though if you do it is the writer's fault, not yours.
-All you need is a good attitude, curiosity, stubbornness, attention to detail, and a desire to serve others.
+Have you ever wondered if it might be fun to build something using computers and software that makes life better?
+The goal of ProScrypt Koans is to help you find out.
+You won't need to be good at math or science or computers, or to have gotten good grades, or even to be particularly smart.
+There will always be someone smarter than you, and that person has probably been made to feel stupid by a computer five times today.

+Speaking of computers, you will not need a fancy new one, almost any with an Internet connection will do.
+Nor will you need a credit card.
+All you will need is a good attitude, curiosity, stubbornness, attention to detail, and a desire to serve others.
+You should not need help from anyone else -- though if you do need help, that is the writer's fault and not yours.

+## Mise en Place

-## Step 1: Terminal
+### Terminal

-Open your terminal.
-If you do not know what a terminal is, go to [duckduckgo.com](http://duckduckgo.com/) and type "How do I open my OPERATING SYSTEM terminal," replacing the capitalized letters in this sentence's immediately preceding clause with the name of your current machine's OS.
-When you've opened your terminal, and see something like [the image on the right side of this pae](https://en.wikipedia.org/wiki/Bash_), move on.
+These koans will require you to use your terminal rather than some kind of Graphical User Interface you may be used to.
+Please open your terminal now or, if you do not know what a terminal is or how to open it, go to [duckduckgo.com](http://duckduckgo.com/) and type "How do I open my OPERATING SYSTEM terminal," replacing the capitalized letters in this sentence's immediately preceding clause with the name of your current machine's OS.

+When you've opened your terminal, you should see something like [the image on the right side of this pae](https://en.wikipedia.org/wiki/Bash_).

-## Step 2: Git
+## Git

-In your terminal, type:
+In your terminal, please type:

 `$ git --version`

-If typing the above doesn't return something like:
+Your console should return something like:

 `
 git version 2.17.0
 `

-then please follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Otherwise, move on.
+If it does not, please follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Step 3: Set up shop.
+Git is a version control system developers use to track the history of changes to their files and, in the event we've screwed something up, go back to the last working copy.
+The site you're reading these koans on uses Git under the hood as well.
+Each new chapter in our koans is also a branch in our code.
+Using this webpage, please select the branch for "Chapter 1" and read on.

+Once you have git installed, please us